Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

  (00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111),

-so RGBADEST is written:
+so binary RGBADEST is written:

  (00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111, 00000000-11111111)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognizing how needlessly complex an extended SDR 8x8/64-bit, 18,446,744,000,000,000,000 (18.446744 e+19/quintillion) value image format is, especially as none of that was never in the scope of this assignement, I'm not even going to think about representing every possible value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognizing how needlessly complex an extended SDR 8x8/64-bit, 18,446,744,000,000,000,000 (18.446744 e+19/quintillion) value image format is, especially as none of that was ever in the scope of this assignement, I'm not even going to think about representing every possible value.
 HDR extended to 8x12/96-bit, for simplicity (hah!) only considering 12-bit density and not 10-bit, expands the range of values to 7.9228163 e+28, so I'm ignoring that it exists.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With the exception of varied brightness to simulate spectral phenomena in increasingly granular LCD backlighting zones or the individually addressable LED sub-pixels of more modern displays, XY-plane screens can't directly emulate physical lighting properties, and so cannot natively display this proposed format.
 Rather, by directing a light source and shifting off-axis into 3-space these material properties can be simulated, displayed, and/or observed projected onto a visual XY-plane.
 For this exercise I've created a rough 4x4 "texel" demonstration, (re)photographed 3 times using the sun for light instead of a lamp for better contrast.
 Only the 2 glass texels display transparency, so I've not included it in the tables; all others retain a value of 255/opaque.